Aya Chebbi: Early life and education

-Digital Activism and Pan-African Advocacy
+Digital activism and Pan-African advocacy

-Chebbi emerged as one of the first prominent female bloggers of the Arab Spring, using her personal blog, Proudly Tunisian, beginning in 2010 to advocate for democracy, women’s rights, and civic engagement among Tunisian youth.
-Her writing brought sustained attention to issues of democratic participation, gender equality, and civic responsibility, earning her international recognition during the Tunisian Revolution.
-As a pioneer of digital activism and youth-led social change across Africa, she expanded her work beyond blogging by co-founding initiatives such as the Voice of Women Initiative (VOW-I), and the Afrika Youth Movement (AYM), both of which employ digital platforms to train young leaders, document grassroots efforts, and amplify underrepresented voices.
-Through these networks, Chebbi has organized workshops, mentorship programs, and advocacy campaigns across more than 40 African countries (Africa Renewal interview; Robert Bosch Stiftung interview).
+Chebbi was one of the first female bloggers of the Arab Spring, using her personal blog, Proudly Tunisian, beginning in 2010 to advocate for democracy, women's rights, and civic engagement among Tunisian youth.
+Her writing focused on democratic participation, gender equality, and civic responsibility, earning her international recognition during the Tunisian Revolution.
+She begun focusing on digital activism and youth-led social change across Africa, she expanded her work beyond blogging by co-founding initiatives such as the Voice of Women Initiative (VOW-I), and the Afrika Youth Movement (AYM), both of which employ digital platforms to train young leaders, document grassroots efforts, and amplify underrepresented voices.

-In 2025, Chebbi uses digital platforms like Instagram in her activism.
-She was recently featured in Queen Latifah's film "Queens Collective" a female filmmakers initiative in collaboration with P&G and Flavor Unit Productions.
-In the film she spoke to the creation of "Nalafem" in 2021 which is a Pan-African platform of women politicians and activists working towards the liberation of African women and girls.
-Nalafem operates in fourteen countries across Africa, and in just three years Nalafem has trained over 5,000 women in leadership, advocacy, and policy engagement within just three years.
-Through Nalafem and her online presence, Chebbi continues to connect grassroots activism with digital advocacy, using social media to educate, inspire, and mobilize young women across the continent.
+Advocacy for peacebuilding and anti-violence campaigns

-Chebbi also hosts a podcast called “I Am Nala,” where she speaks with and interviews Pan-African activists, women leaders, and human rights figures.
-Guests have included media personalities, editors, and activists such as Laura Walubengo, the Global Advocacy Director for Nalafem, Dr. Leyla Hussein, among others.
-The podcast is shared on platforms like Instagram and YouTube, allowing her to reach a wide audience and create digital spaces for education, dialogue, and advocacy.
+As African Union Special Envoy on Youth and a UN Global Champion, Chebbi has actively promoted peacebuilding and violence prevention across Africa.
+She played a leading role in the AU’s “Silencing the Guns initiative, working to reduce armed conflict and foster sustainable peace on the continent by 2020.
+Chebbi organized youth-led peace forums in more than 30 African countries, bringing together young leaders to discuss strategies for nonviolence, civic engagement, and community reconciliation.